Reading Comprehension Help at Home for Elementary Students | Parent Guide

 Your child may need reading comprehension help at home if they:

-• can read the words but cannot explain what they mean
+• can read the words but cannot explain what happened afterward

 • forget what they just read almost immediately

-• struggle to answer simple questions about a story or passage
+• struggle to answer simple questions about a passage

-• retell events out of order or miss key details
+• retell stories out of order or leave out key details

-• read aloud with decent fluency but weak understanding
+• read aloud with decent fluency but show weak understanding

 • get frustrated when asked to summarize or explain meaning